 Here are a few questions to consider:

-- How’s the market heat?
+- How hot is the market?
 Are the open houses packed?
 Are many homes getting multiple offers?

 - What’s the list price to sales price ratio for homes in that area?